Lapin0t/grothendieck-cern/README.md

-[^1]: The *New Alchemy Institute* is a group of agrobiology researchers founded by Dr. John Todd and Dr. William McLarney in Woods Hole, Massachusetts, USA (see e.g. "The Book of the New Alchemists", ed.
+[^1]: The *New Alchemy Institute* is a group of agrobiology researchers founded by Dr. John Todd and Dr. William McLarney in Woods Hole, Massachusetts, USA ("The Book of the New Alchemists", ed.
 Nancy Todd, pub.
 Dutton, NY, 1977).
 [^2]: Alas!
 No other than Nobel Prize winner E. Rutherford, who in 1932 saw "no practical application for research on the atom". \[footnote without indication of origin\]